-Our new definitions have tended to show increases in the complexity of the living arrangements of the aged, and have never shown a decrease (Table 5).
+These new definitions have tended to show increases in the complexity of the living arrangements of the aged and have never shown a decrease (Table 5).
 All of those who were living in joint-family arrangements according to Ruggles' definition remained in the same family constellations, but some moved from stem to joint families (in Albania, almost one in four of those defined as living in stem families according to Ruggles).
-In addition, a fraction of those elderly people who were classified by Ruggles as living in neither stem- nor joint-family arrangements were reclassified as members of stem or joint families according to our definition (again, especially in Albania).
-The reasons for the increase in joint families in the new definition are co-residence arrangements with married or widowed nephews, brothers, or cousins.
-In Albania, more people moved from stem to joint families than from other to stem families, which therefore led to a decrease in the share of elderly people living in stem families (according to our second definition)9.
+In addition, a fraction of those elderly people who were classified by Ruggles as living in neither stem- nor joint-family arrangements were reclassified as members of stem or joint families in the new definition (again, especially in Albania).
+The reasons for the increase in joint families in the new definition are coresidence arrangements with married or widowed nephews, brothers, or cousins.
+In Albania, more people moved from stem to joint families than from other to stem families, which therefore led to a decrease in the share of elderly people living in stem families (according to the new second definition).